JoeyBream/JoeyBream/README.md

 - 👋 Hi, I’m @JoeyBream
-- 👀 I’ve previously been using Sankey diagrams to map carbon emissions
+- 👀 I’ve previously been using Sankey diagrams to map Scope 3 carbon emissions.
-- 🌱 I’m hoping to work on automatic building energy control.
+- 🌱 I am currently working on office building energy savings.
-- 🍋 Currently brushing up on Github skills and uploading old projects.
+- 🍋 Mainly work in PowerBI using DAX, some Python.
 - 📫 How to reach me:

 <!---